BrandonPacewic/CompetitiveProgramming/README.md

 The *Atomizer* is a tool used to break down the codebase into smaller, more manageable pieces, that can be retrieved quickly.
 For example, if you want to use a specific function, say `output_container` to keep things simple.
 You can use the *Atomizer* output to retrieve that specific function via a file lookup, `output_container.cpp`.
-You can also use any supporting tool you want to pase that file buffer directly inline into your code.
+You can also use any supporting tool you want to paste that file buffer directly inline into your code.
 Rather than opening the container header file and copying the specific lines from the file that you need.
 This will also work with more complex algorithms that may require an additional data structure to function.
 For example, if you want to use Kruskal's algorithm, you can use the *Atomizer* to retrieve the `kruskal.cpp` file which will include the supporting `DisjointSet` class used within the algorithm.
-Again resolving you of finding the specific lines of code within the header file that you need.
+Again saving you from finding the specific lines of code within the header file that you need.

 #### Full Implementation of the CPH (Competitive Programming Handbook)

-The [*Competitive Programming Handbook*]() by Antti Laaksonen is a awesome, all in one, resource for everything competitive programming.
+The [*Competitive Programming Handbook*](https://cses.fi/book/book.pdf) by Antti Laaksonen is an awesome, all in one, resource for everything competitive programming.
 It contains everything from compiling and reading input to sweep line algorithms including convex hulls.
 Its an eventual goal of mine to fully implement all the algorithms outlined in the book.
 This has the added benefit of an *complete* documentation source of all the algorithms in this library.
 This is a long term goal and will likely take a while to complete.

 > [!NOTE]
-> This is my end game goal for this project.
+> This is my endgame for this project.
 When its completed I will consider this project *done* as so far
 > as it will no longer be a major work in progress for me personally.
 I will still add things here and there
 > and work on it when I'm compelled to do so but the core goals of this project will be officially complete.